 In 2004, Kalyana took a mindfulness course in college thinking it would be easy.
 Instead, she found a simple yet challenging practice that changed the trajectory of her life.
-Mindfulness helped her manage anxiety and cope with chronic pain.
-In 2018, Kalyana took an 8-week Mindfulness-Based Stress Reduction (MBSR) class, which offered the support that she needed to develop a consistent sitting practice, busy mind and all, which has been transformative.
+Mindfulness helped her manage anxiety and has changed her relationship with chronic pain.
+In 2018, Kalyana took an 8-week Mindfulness-Based Stress Reduction (MBSR) class.
+This MBSR class provided the support that she needed to develop a consistent sitting practice, busy mind and all, which has been transformative.
 She is humbled and honored to be able to offer the MBSR course to you.

 Kalyana holds a BA in psychology from Skidmore College.
 She is a current master’s student at Bangor University (Wales, UK) in the psychology department’s Mindfulness-Based Approaches program.
 She is studying the theory and practice of teaching mindfulness in general, and MBSR in particular.
 Kalyana is a certified Kripalu Yoga Teacher.
 Her areas of interest include embodiment, interoception, trauma, and group practice.

 Mindfulness practice has transformed Brian's relationship with every aspect of life.
 He says:

 "Mindfulness has taught me to cultivate a kinder way of being in touch with my body, mind, and heart.
 My relationships have grown deeper and more supportive, and I'm very grateful to be able to share these teachings with you."